Our Curriculum | Our Learning | English | Mathematics |

 Science beyond our school

-Our Science Leader, Miss Harris, is a Specialist Leader of Education for Primary Science, supporting local schools with the development of their science curriculums, whilst leading the Southwark Science Cluster.
-This cluster has developed our science network, involved DHJS in research projects and both developed and deepened our teaching of and children’s learning of primary science.
-In May 2016, DHJS achieved the Primary Science Quality Mark Silver Award, and we will take part in the year-long programme again in May 2020.
+Our Science Leader, Miss Harris, is a Specialist Leader of Education for Primary Science, supporting local schools with the development of their science curriculums, whilst leading the Southwark Science Cluster up until 2022.
+This cluster developed our science network, involved DHJS in research projects and both developed and deepened our teaching of and children’s learning of primary science.
+In May 2016, DHJS achieved the Primary Science Quality Mark Silver Award.
+In November 2021, we were exceptionally proud to be one of just a few schools in the UK to be awarded the prestigious PSQM - Outreach.
+This is an award, granted by the Primary Science Teaching Trust, which reflects the outstanding science within the school and the commitment to impact science teaching and leadership in other schools.

-Our Science Leader, Miss Harris, is a Specialist Leader of Education for Primary Science, supporting local schools with the development of their science curriculums, whilst leading the Southwark Science Cluster.
-This cluster has developed our science network, involved DHJS in research projects and both developed and deepened our teaching of and children’s learning of primary science.
-In May 2016, DHJS achieved the Primary Science Quality Mark Silver Award, and we will take part in the year-long programme again in May 2020.
+Our Science Leader, Miss Harris, is a Specialist Leader of Education for Primary Science, supporting local schools with the development of their science curriculums, whilst leading the Southwark Science Cluster up until 2022.
+This cluster developed our science network, involved DHJS in research projects and both developed and deepened our teaching of and children’s learning of primary science.
+In May 2016, DHJS achieved the Primary Science Quality Mark Silver Award.
+In November 2021, we were exceptionally proud to be one of just a few schools in the UK to be awarded the prestigious PSQM - Outreach.
+This is an award, granted by the Primary Science Teaching Trust, which reflects the outstanding science within the school and the commitment to impact science teaching and leadership in other schools.